“Study long and you’ll study wrong….”

 So, we drifted apart.

 I slept a lot, cut classes, ate cold meals when I decided to eat.
-Each time I slept there the Voice in my dreams.
+Each time I slept there was the Voice in my dreams.
 Sometimes it was Angela’s voice, sometimes Dr. Morrison’s or my mother’s, most often Lysander or my father.
 The Voice always called my name.
 And, like a set of keys lost in an airport, my illiteracy deepened.

 Angela never believed I’d forgotten how to read.
 “Don’t be ridiculous, Reed,” she once said, full of ire, pushing a book into my hands.
 I dropped the book and the subject of my being illiterate.